elizabeth-poggie/Summer_Research_2020/application-chart.md

 - Another finding that we have not mentioned was the wish for an online community, connected to the program.
 This opens up a new class of motivation, based on the social interactions.
 This reasoning is based on how the participants from this study felt that the smart phone in a longer therapeutic treatment without direct contact to a physical therapist cannot stand alone.

+## Efficacy in cognitive behavioral therapy for panic disorder [6]

+### Context

+### Tasks

+### Strengths

+### Issues

+### Concluding observations

+## Magellan FearFighter

+### Context

+### Tasks

+### Strengths
+- Recommended by the National Institute for Health and Clinical Excellence’s (NICE)[1]
+- Shown to be clinically significant [3]
+- Helps with people in isolation.
+A study from Cambridge noted that “computer-guided CBT can play a useful part in delivering CBT services in rural areas; and that self-help CBT may be the only treatment option available to some sufferers.”
+[3]
+- Available online, on IOS, and Android.

+### Issues
+- Ratings on the App Store
+..* “This is a tool that is paid for with a government contract.
+They also portray that they are here to help employees.
+I downloaded the app on my iPad and it had some display issues in the first section.
+Then, after putting time aside to part two, it kept playing the SAME video over and over again.
+I gave up and went to their website to use the online version.
+At the place where it said, “Click to play”, it did nothing.
+What a bad joke to tell employees, “We’re here to help” and provide broken apps and a broken website.”
+Amdavis, 05/05/2020

+..* “I’m stuck on a module and the app keeps quitting.
+I’ve deleted the app and logged out and logged back in, same problems.
+The content, as far as I have gotten, seems to be helpful, but the app function is terrible, which is why it’s a 1 Star review” aviboy97, 07/12/2019

+..* “Useless The app crashes after watching the videos at 75% progression in Module 3.
+I cannot continue further, so I am uninstalling the app and seeking help elsewhere.
+What a huge waste of time.”
+CryoDrago, 05/31/2019

+..* “VCS code provided by their website to access the app just pops up an error saying something went wrong, try again.
+The support on their website had no idea what the app was and recommended I look for a help option on their website - um, that’s how I contacted you in the first place?
+Their is also a web version of the app and that doesn’t even launch.”
+BenSS, 05/07/2019
+- Costly, between 200 and 400 CAD[1]
+- Requires a high-quality broadband connection since videos are being streamed to you directly[1]
+- Since this is primarily video based, the activities in the app are not interactive (they do give

+### Concluding observations

 ---

 # Anxiety Applications